 - More evidence of OLED

-Now that WWDC is over, the iPhone 7 rumors are getting even louder, since its expected unveiling in September is probably the next time we’ll see Tim Cook on stage.
-Yes, that’s still a good while from now.
+Now that it’s nearly September, the iPhone 7 rumors are getting even louder, since its expected unveiling (rumored to be September 7) is right around the corner.
 To help keep track of all the scuttlebutt, we’re collecting every rumor we’ve heard so far—and every new one that crops up between now and the day Tim pulls the new iPhone out of his pocket.
-Then we’ll assess whether each rumor seems legit or absurd, and we’d love to hear your thoughts too.
+Then we’ll assess whether each rumor seems legit or absurd, and we’d love to hear your thoughts, too.
 Sound off in the comments.

 What’s the latest?

 The rumor: The latest rumor to surface is actually in video form.
 Two videos were posted on a U.K. YouTube site earlier this week claiming to depict leaked prototypes of both the iPhone 7 and iPhone 7 Plus.
 The videos seem to corroborate earlier rumors—for example, we see both iPhone models with a near-identical look as the current generation, but with only a Lighting port, redesigned antenna lines, dual speakers, and no Smart Connector in sight.
 In addition, the iPhone 7 Plus sports a dual camera.
 The video quotes recent rumors that the Home button won’t be “press-able,” but we don’t get to see that in the video, which were posted on SlashGear.